 My top five premium fuel meal one options

-2. Greek Yogurt, another nutrient rich option that is convenient, delicious, and nourishing for all ages.
-Greek yogurt is high in protein, reduces appetite, contains beneficial pro-biotics for healthy gut function along with calcium and vitamin D. Greek yogurt also contains electrolytes and carbohydrates to support brain and muscle contraction.
+2. Greek Yogurt, another nutrient-rich option that is convenient, delicious, and nourishing for all ages.
+Greek yogurt is high in protein, reduces appetite, and contains beneficial pro-biotics for healthy gut function along with calcium and vitamin D. Greek yogurt also contains electrolytes and carbohydrates to support brain and muscle contraction.
 I build several yogurt parfaits and keep them in the fridge for busy days.
-See video on my Facebook page on building the ultimate parfait or posts for inspiration!
+See the video on my Facebook page on building the ultimate parfait or posts for inspiration!

 Bone Health Hack

 Calcium can only reach its full bone-growth potential in the presence of adequate vitamin D. Vitamin D helps absorb calcium.
 Recommendations for calcium and vitamin D vary.
 A great way to attain adequate calcium and vitamin D is to consume dairy products such as cheese, yogurt, milk, and fortified beverages.
 Bonus: A yogurt parfait with mixed berries can be a great pre-exercise snack roughly 45-60 min before training.
 A yogurt parfait offers key carbohydrates and high-quality protein to fuel exercise.